About 36th ID

 36th Infantry Division

-Created in 1917, the 36th Infantry Division first saw combat on the First World War's Western Front in October 1918.
-During World War II its amphibious assault at Salerno, Italy made it the first American division to land on the continent of Europe.
-After bloody battles to take San Pietro and cross the Rapido River, the 36th undertook a daring maneuver that led the breakout from Anzio.
-Four days later it became the first Allied unit to pass through Rome.
-The division helped spearhead the invasion of Southern France, fought its way through the Vosges Mountains and the Siegfried Line into Germany and then sliced into Austria as Axis tyranny crumbled under its mighty blows.
+The 36th Infantry Division was created in 1917 and first saw combat in World War I. During World War II its amphibious assault at Salerno, Italy made it the first American division to land on the continent of Europe.
+After bloody battles to take San Pietro and cross the Rapido River, the 36th led the breakout from Anzio and became the first Allied unit to pass through Rome.
+The division helped spearhead the invasion of Southern France and fought its way through the Siegfried Line into Germany and Austria.
 Throughout the Cold War the Fighting 36th manned the ramparts of freedom, keeping a constant vigil until the communist threat collapsed.
-From Peace Keeping missions in the Balkans to the battles against terrorism at the dawn of the 21st Century, the 36th Infantry Division has played an innovative and important in America's defense.
-Today, the 36th Infantry Division conducts training and mobilization readiness to provide ready and responsive forces that can deploy to theaters of operations and conduct unified land operations in joint and coalition environments in support of a geographical combatant commander.
+From peace keeping missions in the Balkans and Kosovo to numerous overseas deployments in support of Operations New Dawn, Iraqi Freedom, Enduring Freedom, and most recently Spartan Shield the 36th Infantry Division has continuously played an historic and vital role in America's defense.
+In addition, it has come to the aid of fellow Texans during numerous major hurricanes, various other natural disasters, border security and civil disturbance operations, and has helped vaccinate over twenty six million Texans against COVID-19.
+Since World War I the 36th Infantry Division has continued to prove its ability to safeguard the freedoms and livelihoods of all Americans at home and abroad.